idaholab/bim2fem/README.md

 ## Launch Web App

-1. Install the latest version of [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
+1. Install the latest version of [Docker](https://docs.docker.com/get-docker/).
 Then, open Docker Desktop and leave it running in the background.

 2. Clone the repository: